hongkongkiwi/docker-rabbitmq-configs/README.md

 ## Further Development

 - Extracting definitions from a config yml file
-- Use Environment variables for username, password, connections string, setting defaults, etc
+- Use Environment variables for queue names, username, password, setting defaults, etc
-- Prefetch
-- Purging and destroying queues
+- Purging and destroying queues on close of connection
+- Prefetch variable
+- variables for worker_ttl and retry_ttl

 Documentation